K. W. Devanayagam

 Deshamanya Kanapathipillai William "Bill" Devanayagam (26 March 1910 – 17 December 2002) was a Sri Lankan Tamil lawyer, politician, government minister and Member of Parliament.

 Early life

 Devanayagam was born on 26 March 1910.
 A Roman Catholic, Devanayagam was educated at St. Joseph's College, Colombo.
 A keen sportsman, he captained the school's cricket team in 1930 and was the East Ceylon champion in tennis.
-After school Devanayagam joined Ceylon Law College, qualifying as a proctor.
+After school, Devanayagam joined Ceylon Law College, qualifying as a proctor.

 Career

 Devanayagam practised law in Kalkudah, Batticaloa District for many years.

-Devanayagam stood as an independent candidate for Kalkudah at the 1947 parliamentary election but was defeated by V. Nalliah.
-He contested the 1965 parliamentary election as a United National Party candidate.
-He won the election and entered Parliament.
+Devanayagam contested as an independent candidate from Kalkudah at the 1947 parliamentary election but was defeated by V. Nalliah.
+He won the 1965 parliamentary election as a United National Party candidate.
 He was re-elected at the 1970 and 1977 parliamentary elections.
-He was appointed Minister of Justice in July 1977.
-He became Minister of Home Affairs in February 1980.
+He was appointed Minister of Justice in July 1977 and Minister of Home Affairs in February 1980.

 Death

 Devanayagam died on 17 December 2002.